-Our occupational therapists support people to participate in everyday life by helping them overcome any barriers that stop them from doing the things they need and want to do.
+Our occupational therapists support people across Australia to participate in everyday life by helping them overcome any barriers stopping them from doing the things they need and want to do.

 Who might need support from an occupational therapist?

-People who experience difficulties in any of these areas may benefit from the support of an occupational therapist:
+Occupational therapy is beneficial to a range of individuals, providing support to those with learning and developmental disabilities.
+People who experience difficulties in these areas may benefit from the support of our occupational therapy services, which include: